What are the chances - or - Another set of Minimal Facts

 The bible has many fanciful and/or absurd claims, from the very first chapter in Genesis to the last chapter in Revelations.
 For instance, let's say that the Genesis flood (Gen. 7) has been confirmed by science, confirmed to the point that now no scientist has any doubt that a world-wide flood occurred some 4,000 years ago, as described in the bible.
 Would those scientists be justified in being as confident (without any confirming evidence) that a disembodied hand wrote on a wall as claimed in Daniel 5, just because that story is also described in the bible?

-I would sincerely hope that every Christian would agree - that would be crazy thinking - and yet - that is exactly how so many Christians think.
+I would sincerely hope that every Christian would agree - that would be crazy thinking - and yet that is exactly how so many Christians think.
 They accept so many biblical claims as being true without even a shred of confirming evidence, just because the story is found in the bible.

 ~ ~ ~

 Christianity rises or falls on the claimed resurrection of Jesus from the dead.
-But even if it could be proven that he did indeed rise from the dead, that would in no way suffice as proof by association that he was also born of a virgin, or that he walked on water, or that he raised numerous other people from the dead.
+But even if it could be proven that he did indeed rise from the dead, that would in no way suffice as proof by association that he was born of a virgin, or that he walked on water, or that he raised numerous other people from the dead.

 I used to be a Christian.
 I used to believe in the bodily resurrection of Jesus.
 I no longer believe fanciful and absurd claims simply because of where the claims originate.
 The claimed resurrection of Jesus is just another fanciful and absurd claim that I can not believe until I am convinced by evidence.